Thomson Reserve Review 2026: The Cheapest RCR Land of the 2026 Cohort

 - Normanton Park (Kingsford, 1,862 units, D05): hit 70% at preview, took 18 months to clear long tail.

-- Parktown Residence (UOL plus CapitaLand): 83% launch-day absorption, 1,041 units moved on day one.
+- Parktown Residence (UOL plus CapitaLand): 87% launch-day absorption, 1,041 units moved on day one against 2,315 cheques collected.

 Realistic Thomson Reserve absorption profile, with consortium track record plus cheapest-cohort land plus strong catchment: